Many people assume the answer is simple: everyone.

 is not from the Father but is from the world.

-- Desires of our flesh (Adam and Eve eating the delicious fruit)
+- Desires of our flesh (like Adam and Eve’s craving for the fruit)

-- Desires of our eyes (Judas’ love of money)
+- Desires of our eyes (like Judas’ love of money)

 But you have been anointed by the Holy One, and you all have knowledge.